opencarecc/opencareMakerPlaybook/what_kind_of_technologies_can_i_use.md

 - amount of inputs and outputs that are needed to connect all the sensors and actuators
 - computational power
 - size of the device
+- destination of the device (eg. wearable device)
 - your own programming and electronics skills
 - cost